MohdAttili/TSISFE2025/README.md

 📁 **src** → control software
 📁 **models** → 3D printing / laser cutting / CNC files
 📁 **other** → documentation and additional resources
+## Project Overview
+This repository contains all the engineering materials, code, schematics, and models related to our self-driven vehicle, designed and built to participate in the WRO Future Engineers 2025 competition.
+The project aims to develop an autonomous vehicle capable of navigating a predefined course while demonstrating precision, stability, and effective control of electromechanical components.

+Our vehicle is a compact, versatile model incorporating both mechanical and electronic systems.
+It is designed to efficiently demonstrate autonomous navigation using sensors, motor control, and a central microcontroller.
+The design and implementation of this project involved detailed planning, testing, and iterative improvements to meet the strict requirements of the competition.